boydaihungst/crunchyroll-sub-downloader/README.md

 - Add crunchyroll premium account and password in `credentials.json` file.
 - Change `seasons`, `langs`, `url` in `animes.json`, then run the following command:
-- You can also download subtitles for specific languages and season numbers by adding them to the `lang` and seasons list in `animes.json`.
-If not specified, the script will download subtitles for all languages.
-Same with season numbers, it will download subtitles for all seasons numbers.
-The season number is from 1 to n, drop drop-down list in crunchyroll websites.
+- You can also download subtitles for specific languages and season numbers by adding them to the `lang` and `seasons` in animes.json.
+If not specified, the script will download subtitles for all languages and all seasons.
+Season numbers start from 1 and go up to n, as listed in the season drop-down menu on the Crunchyroll website.

   ```json
     {